About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 • Each RRB is operated within a certain limit only.

-• RRBs provide banking facilities to small, marginal farmers, artisans, etc. in rural areas.
+• Regional Rural Banks in India provide banking facilities to small, marginal farmers, artisans, etc., in rural areas.

 • RRBs reduce regional imbalances by checking the outflow of rural deposits to urban areas.
 This will increase the employment generation in rural areas.